Guides

 Buy online at gooutdoorstennessee.com or through the TWRA On The Go app.
 Digital licenses on your phone are accepted by wildlife officers statewide.

 Yes.
-The Senior Citizen Permit costs $50 one time for residents age 65 and older.
-It covers hunting, fishing, and trout for life.
+The Permanent Senior Citizen Hunt/Fish/Trap license costs $49 one time for residents age 65 and older and covers hunting, fishing, and trout for life.
+An annual senior license is $4.